Trou de loup

 Trous de loup might be found singly as a trap (in which case they were always concealed), or in a dense pattern with no gaps between pits, used as an obstacle in front of a defended position.

 A field of trous de loup could be made more effective if subsequently flooded to a shallow depth, which would conceal the pits, make their sides slippery, and add the risk of drowning.

-Sometimes rotting meat or feces would be smeared onto the points to cause serious infection or death.

 History

 Even though the term has a medieval origin, this kind of device was first described by Julius Caesar, in the seventh book of his Commentarii de Bello Gallico (Commentaries on the Gallic Wars), who employed the device during the siege of Alesia.
 Caesar writes they were called lilies for their resemblance to the flower of the same name.
 Later Roman examples can be seen at Rough Castle on the Antonine Wall in Great Britain.